 Edey helps No. 23 Purdue hold off No. 25 Wisconsin 73-69

-With the Boilermakers in second-half foul trouble, the 7-foot-4 center did more than just stand tall.
-He delivered time after time - going 8 of 11 from the field and grabbing seven rebounds.

-And after his initial flurry helped steady Purdue (17-8, 12-6 Big Ten), the Boilermakers never trailed again.
-Purdue has won four straight and five of its last six and is now in position to secure a bye in next week's Big Ten Tournament.
+The Boilermakers (17-8, 12-6 Big Ten) have won four straight and five of their last six.

-Ben Davison led the Badgers with 15 points while Micah Potter and Nate Reuvers each had 11.
-Wisconsin (16-10, 10-9), has lost four of five overall -- all against ranked teams - and five straight at Mackey Arena where they are 4-42 all-time.
+Ben Davison led the Badgers with 15 points.
+Micah Potter and Nate Reuvers each had 11 points for Wisconsin (16-10, 10-9), which has lost four of its last five overall — all against ranked teams.
+The Badgers also lost their fifth in a row at Mackey Arena where they are 4-42 all-time.

 BIG PICTURE